StackVista/stackstate-docs/stackpacks/integrations/agent_v2/ubuntu.md

 ## Overview

-## Install
+## Setup

 ### Prerequisites

 * [StackState Agent](/setup/agent/linux.md) installed on an Ubinti host that is able to connect to StackState.
 * The [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.

+## Install

+TODO: Install agent v2 stackpack?

 ## Data retrieved

-When installed and running, StackState Agent will synchronize the following data with StackState from the host it is running on:
+StackState Agent will synchronize the following data from the host it is running on with StackState:

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers